adamjberg/devtails.xyz/_drafts/randy/2022-07-24-how-10-second-video.md

 The following project task list is an example of how much time it actually might take for executing simple steps within a short video project.
 The minutes listed for each item are arbitrary, loose and concurrent with the creative process.

 Some time to experiment, go down rabbit holes, and change direction away from abandoned concepts is accounted for.
-Know that the longer proportion of time taken in the primary review and development stage, the quicker the discovery and creation tasks can be attended to.
+Know that the longer proportion of time taken in the primary review and development stage, the quicker discovery and creation tasks can be attended to.

 **POST-PRODUCTION TO POST-ONLINE TIMELINE**